55th Illinois Infantry Regiment

 The 55th Illinois Volunteer Infantry Regiment was an infantry regiment that served in the Union Army during the American Civil War.
 The regiment is sometimes referred to as the Canton Rifles or the Douglas Brigade 2nd Regiment.

 Service

 The 55th Illinois Infantry was organized at Camp Douglas, Chicago, Illinois and mustered into Federal service on October 31, 1861.
-Training continued at Benton Barracks, Missouri.
-The 55th was part of Sherman's Yazoo Expedition.
+The men were recruited in northern Illinois counties- LaSalle, Fulton, Grundy, Ogle, Winnebago, DeKalb, DuPage, Kane, McDonough, Carroll, and Knox.
+Some of the early enlistees helped build Camp Douglas.